micmejia/bible-dump/NKJV/Acts/Acts 15.md

 'After this I will return And will rebuild the tabernacle of David, which has fallen down; I will rebuild its ruins, And I will set it up;

 ###### 17
-So that the rest of mankind may seek the Lord, Even all the Gentiles who are called by My name, Says the [^d]Lord who does all these things.'
+So that the rest of mankind may seek the Lord, Even all the Gentiles who are called by My name, Says the Lord who does all these things.'

 ###### 18
-[^e]"Known to God from eternity are all His works.
+"Known to God from eternity are all His works.

 ###### 19
 Therefore I judge that we should not trouble those from among the Gentiles who are turning to God,

 ###### 20
-but that we write to them to abstain from things polluted by idols, _from_ [^f]sexual immorality, _from_ things strangled, and _from_ blood.
+but that we write to them to abstain from things polluted by idols, _from_ sexual immorality, _from_ things strangled, and _from_ blood.

 ###### 21
 For Moses has had throughout many generations those who preach him in every city, being read in the synagogues every Sabbath." ## The Jerusalem Decree

 ###### 22
-Then it pleased the apostles and elders, with the whole church, to send chosen men of their own company to Antioch with Paul and Barnabas, _namely,_ Judas who was also named Barsabas,[^g] and Silas, leading men among the brethren.
+Then it pleased the apostles and elders, with the whole church, to send chosen men of their own company to Antioch with Paul and Barnabas, _namely,_ Judas who was also named Barsabas, and Silas, leading men among the brethren.

 ###### 23
 They wrote this _letter_ by them: The apostles, the elders, and the brethren, To the brethren who are of the Gentiles in Antioch, Syria, and Cilicia: Greetings.

 ###### 24
-Since we have heard that some who went out from us have troubled you with words, unsettling your souls, [^h]saying, "_You must_ be circumcised and keep the law"--to whom we gave no _such_ commandment--
+Since we have heard that some who went out from us have troubled you with words, unsettling your souls, saying, "_You must_ be circumcised and keep the law"--to whom we gave no _such_ commandment--

 ###### 25
-it seemed good to us, being assembled with one [^i]accord, to send chosen men to you with our beloved Barnabas and Paul,
+it seemed good to us, being assembled with one accord, to send chosen men to you with our beloved Barnabas and Paul,

 ###### 26
 men who have risked their lives for the name of our Lord Jesus Christ.